Top-Rated HRIS Systems: Reviews & Comparisons in Q2/2025

 For example, employee engagement is sometimes built right into an HRIS or HRMS (human resource management software), along with intuitive employee onboarding, easy-to-access payroll and benefits, mobile first-time and attendance, and payroll management.
 This is done through a cloud-based service that automatically updates as new modules roll out.

-Common Pitfalls for HRIS Software
+Common Pitfalls When Buying and Using HRIS Software

 Making mistakes is a great way to learn, but with this complex and expensive software, sometimes it’s best to learn from the missteps of others.

-The best way to avoid buying the wrong software is to ask the right questions.
+The best way to avoid buying the wrong HR software system is to ask the right questions.
 Keep this in mind as you start working with vendors – check out our suggested questions below, and take note of these shortcomings that are typical traits of bad HRIS software.

-Inability to integrate with other systems: If you really want to save time with an HRIS, make sure it integrates with your current tech stack.
+Inability to integrate with other systems: If you want to save time with an HRIS, make sure it integrates with your current tech stack.
 Manually transferring data from one system to another is the exact opposite of saving time.

 Take, for example, the integration of a standalone ATS.
 Though there are some exceptions, most HRIS platforms don’t include an ATS that is sophisticated for high-volume hiring.
-Remember this as you shop: chances are good that your ATS and HIRS will be neighbors but not roommates.
+Remember this as you shop: chances are good that your ATS and HRIS will be neighbors but not roommates.
 You can ensure they get along if you think ahead about integrations.

 For very large teams, the options are relatively limited compared to what is available for small groups.
-This owes to the fact that the latest and greatest tech often comes from small, boundary-breaking startups that are too curious (and sometimes distractible) to focus on making incremental improvements to the feature set needed by enterprise-size orgs.
+This owes to the fact that the latest and greatest tech often comes from small, boundary-breaking startups that are too curious (and sometimes distractible) to focus on making incremental improvements to the feature set needed by enterprise-size organizations.

 It’s advisable to get a consultant if you can afford it.
 Someone who “has been there, done that” when transitioning data from one system to another can be advantageous.
 And, of course, if your new HRIS comes with a ton of vendor support, use it all!
 Many companies offer tremendous support to their new clients to ensure a smooth implementation of their platform.